Box City Curriculum

 the architect or family who built it and interesting architectural features

-the construction materials, construction and the way it fits into the neighborhood
+the construction materials, design, decoration, signage, and the way it fits into the neighborhood

 anything historically significant (particularly great quotes)

-issues and challenges that may affect the building’s future
+issues and challenges that may affect the building’s future, such as age, quality, function, and use

 Scavenger Hunt

 Everyone likes a good scavenger hunt.
-It’s fun to do as the participants tour the city.
 Keep it to about 10 items, with simple illustrations and tie-ins to real town buildings.
 Ask questions like:

 Can you find the clock tower?
 What time is it in Box City?